Russian stock market, crushed by war, opens with big limits

 The economic turmoil in Russia from sanctions and the war has been severe.
 Hundreds of U.S., European and Japanese companies have pulled out of Russia.
 There have been bank runs and panic buying of sugar and other staples.
 The exchange rate of Russia’s ruble has tumbled.

-The central bank estimates that roughly 7.7 trillion rubles, equal to $79 billion, of Russia’s stock was owned by retail investors as of late 2021.
+Russia’s central bank estimates that retail investors owned roughly 7.7 trillion rubles of stock, equal to $79 billion, as of late 2021.

 Stocks last traded in Moscow on Feb.
 25, a day after the MOEX sank 33% after Russian forces invaded Ukraine.
 Russia restarted trading in ruble-denominated government bonds earlier this week.

-Before the war, the market was mainly of interest to funds investing in emerging market shares.
-Roughly a week into the conflict, Russia was removed from emerging markets indexes compiled by MSCI, a division of Morgan Stanley.
-MCSI said that after consultation with a large number of asset managers, it determined the Russian stock market to be “uninvestable.”
-That took away a primary incentive for fund managers to invest there.
+Roughly a week into the conflict, Russia was removed from emerging markets indexes compiled by MSCI, a division of Morgan Stanley, after it determined the market to be “uninvestable.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.